devsuoa/coding-101-2019/README.md

 # coding-101
 Library used for the DEVS coding 101 workshop.
 The library consists of two parts.
 The `api` directory contains a REST API used to interact with AWS services such as Comprehend and Rekognition.
-The `module` directory contains a node module which acts as an SDK for the API.
+The `client` directory contains a node module which acts as an SDK for the API.

+## JavaScript Resources

+Interested in learning more JavaScript?
+Take a look at the following links:

+- https://watchandcode.com/ (One of the best beginner JavaScript resources out there)
+- https://www.sololearn.com/Play/JavaScript (Great beginner JavaScript resource that you can use from your phone)
+- https://github.com/getify/You-Dont-Know-JS (One of the best intermediate->advanced JavaScript resources)

+---

 ## API
 The API is hosted on AWS using the AWS Serverless Application Model (SAM) which